AkshayPethe/Akshay-Pethe-DS/README.md

 # Akshay Pethe
 Data Science Enthusiast | Machine Learning Practitioner | Passionate about solving real-world problems using data

-Data science enthusiast with a strong background in mathematics and statistics.
-To utilize my Knowledge and Ideas in Machine Learning Field to find solutions to complex business problems using data.
-I am passionate about using data to drive strategic decisions, and I am committed to delivering results that help organizations achieve their goals.
-I am constantly learning and exploring new tools and techniques in the field of data science.

 <h1 align="center">Hi 👋, I'm Akshay Pethe</h1>
 <h3 align="center">Demystifying Data Science: A Glimpse into My Projects</h3>